 We Are Already On Fire

 The day after the election, the protests started.
 In my lifetime, I’ve never seen such a strong and immediate reaction to the president-elect.
-In the 3 weeks since, it feels like more has happened in regards to climate change, than over the last 4 years: China has been trumpeting from the highest mountain tops about the need for better climate change policies, they have called Trump out for his denial, and they may even take charge of the Paris Agreement if Trump tries to pull the US out of the deal; European diplomats have suggested an import tariff on US goods if Trump pulls out of Paris; and most recently, I came across an article about 3rd world countries bypassing coal altogether and moving straight to renewable energy sources.
+In the three weeks since, it feels like more has happened in regards to climate change, than over the last four years: China has been trumpeting from the highest mountain tops about the need for better climate change policies, they have called Trump out for his denial, and they may even take charge of the Paris Agreement if Trump tries to pull the US out of the deal; European diplomats have suggested an import tariff on US goods if Trump pulls out of Paris; and most recently, I came across an article about developing nations bypassing coal altogether and moving straight to renewable energy sources.

 “We’re mad as hell and we’re not going to take it anymore!”